 Short term (15 minute) closures of I-75 may be utilized between the hours of 12:00 AM (midnight) to 5:00 AM to set and/or remove steel girders on the bridge.

 The ramp from Buck Rd. to Southbound I-75 may be closed between the hours of 7:00 PM and 6:00 AM for falsework placement and removal, setting and removing of steel girders and other work deemed necessary by the Engineer.
 All other ramps shall remain open at all times.

+Lane Value Contract Table